officialsami007/email-workflow/README.md

 - **Per-email try/except.** One bad email doesn't stop the batch.
 - **No agent framework.** Pipeline is linear — LangChain or LangGraph would add overhead without value.
 Same logic would port directly if the workflow grew to multi-step chains.

+I also built an equivalent n8n version of this workflow as a no-code demonstration — same logic, visual canvas.
+It runs in a local n8n instance and isn't checked in here since it's tied to the local container's credentials and webhook routes.
+Happy to walk through it in a follow-up call.

 ## On API keys

-The Groq key sits in `backend/.env`, which is gitignored.
-The frontend never sees the key — it just calls the backend, which uses the key server-side.
+The Groq key sits in `backend/.env` locally and as an env var on Render in production.
+Either way it's server-side only — the frontend never sees the key, it just calls the backend, which uses the key.
 The app doesn't ask for your personal email anywhere; "email" in the code refers to the customer emails being processed.

 ## File tree

 ```
-sami-email-workflow/
+email-workflow/
 ├── README.md                          ← this file
-├── WRITEUP.md                         ← 1-page write-up
 ├── .gitignore                         ← keeps .env out of git
 ├── backend/
 │   ├── workflow.py                    ← core pipeline